lulwa99/Project-2-CRUD/README.md

 a.
 User:

-Is the customer or client of shops.
+Either the user is an Admin, Customer, or Shop Owner.

 Consists of:

+- Name
 - Email
-- Name
 - Phone number
 - Address
 - Type

 b.
 Order:

-Is the product to be either sold or rented.
+Consists of:

+- Order Name
+- User Details
+- Order Status
+- Products Ordered

 c.
 Cart